TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Functions AWS.md

 Amazon Athena: is a service that enables data analysts to perform interactive queries in the web-based cloud storage service, Amazon Simple Storage Service (S3)

-HMS: AWS CloudHSM is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.
+HSM: Hardware-Security-Model.
+AWS CloudHSM is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.

 ETL: As The ETL definition suggests that ETL is nothing but Extract,Transform and loading of the data;This process needs to be used in data warehousing widely.
 The simple example of this is managing sales data in shopping mall

+Cost calculator: make a schatting what it cost to have, ec2+bla+bla..
+There is even a API to add cost/pricelist via API.

+Arm development tools for IoT: (Internet of Things) Machine learning, and embedded applications.
+Arm Compilers, Fixed Virtual Platforms, and other development tools targeting Cortex-M are available to get started quickly.
+The

 Document storage in AWS: answer Document DB
 Terraform: you can use to communicate between diffirent types of Clouds.

+**Databases**
+Aurora RDS, easy scale, flat predictable traffic. consisten traffic